backdrop-contrib/bueditor/README.txt

 Accesskeys in Firefox:
 If there are multiple editors in the page, accesskeys(Shift+Alt+KEY) will work on only the first editor instance.
-This is becouse FF does not allow dynamic adjustment of accesskeys.
+This is because FF does not allow dynamic adjustment of accesskeys.

+CTRL shortcuts:
+Ctrl shortcuts are disabled in Opera since it does not suppress the default ones.
+Do not use A(select all), C(copy), V(paste), X(cut) keys as they are text operation keys by default.
+Do not use F(find), O(open), P(print) keys in IE and Safari as they will always fire their default actions.

 New line character:
 Since new line is represented by different characters (\r, \r\n, \n) on different platforms, there may be some